ComputeCanada/magic_castle/docs/developers.md

 ### 4.1 cloud-init

-To test new additions to `cloud-init/puppetagent.yaml` or `cloud-init/puppetmaster.yaml`, it is possible to execute cloud-init phases manually.
+To test new additions to `cloud-init/puppet.yaml`, it is possible to execute cloud-init phases manually.
 There are four steps that can be executed sequentially: init local, init modules config and modules final.
 Here are the corresponding commands to execute each step:
 ```